Zetta56/Literary/README.md

 3. Passport

 ## Usage
-Create a `.env` file and set `process.env.DatabaseUrl` to your database.
+1. Create a `.env` file and set `process.env.DatabaseUrl` to your database.
 If you want to set up a local database, you can follow [these instructions](https://docs.mongodb.com/manual/administration/install-community/) to install **mongoDB**.
-Then, you can run `npm install` to install all necessary dependencies.

-To manually run the site, you can type:
+2. Install all necessary dependencies using `npm install`.

-	node app.js
+3. To manually run the site, run `node app.js`.